17 Great Careers in Demand: Prepare Yourself for a Fabulous Future

 As a dispensing optician, you could work in eye care offices, clinics, and retail outlets while assisting clients with their prescription eyewear and contact lenses.
 Your duties may include selecting, ordering, and fitting those products as well as mounting lenses into frames.
 Such tasks were often assigned to administrative assistants in the past, but growing recognition of the importance of properly trained dispensing opticians has changed that, which has helped increase the demand.

-Highest-paying provinces and territories—Newfoundland and Labrador, New Brunswick, and Manitoba
+- Highest-paying provinces and territories—Ontario, Newfoundland and Labrador, New Brunswick, and Nova Scotia

 Start Preparing to Pursue High-Demand Jobs in Canada